The Learning Planet Academy

 Alumna

-There were about fifteen different nationalities (...)
-The link between games and learning was explored in great depth, and was very interesting (...)
-We were shown how important it is to know where you're going (...)
-During my internship, we created a MOOC on critical thinking, data science, digital publishing...
-The subjects were extremely varied.
-I learned a lot of different things
+There were around fifteen different nationalities (…) The link between play and learning was explored a lot, which was very interesting (…) We were shown how important it is to know where we are going (…) During my internship, we created a MOOC on critical thinking, data science, and digital publishing… The topics were extremely varied.
+I learned many different things

 Mélusine Blondel